-If the agency has a valid Comprehensive Needs Assessment as defined earlier in this section, a LMHP, LMHP-R, LMHP-RP or LMHP-S shall review and update the Comprehensive Needs Assessment to continue providing a CMHRS or EBH service after an individual is discharged from the service.
+If the agency has a valid Comprehensive Needs Assessment as defined earlier in this section, a LMHP, LMHP-R, LMHP-RP or LMHP-S shall review and update the Comprehensive Needs Assessment to continue providing a mental health service after an individual is discharged from the service.
 This update shall include a current description of how the individual meets medical necessity criteria for the service.

-If an individual has been discharged from a CMHRS or EBH service and the Comprehensive Needs Assessment is outdated as defined above, a new Comprehensive Needs Assessment is required to resume services.
+If an individual has been discharged from a mental health service and the Comprehensive Needs Assessment is outdated as defined above, a new Comprehensive Needs Assessment is required to resume services.